Nintendo Switch Online prices by country

 - Compare the standard plan against Expansion Pack pricing without mixing them together

-- Spot the cheapest official annual or monthly market once prices are converted into one currency
+- Spot the cheapest annual or monthly market once prices are converted into one currency

 Important context

-- This page tracks the official Nintendo eShop membership prices only.
+- This page tracks regular Nintendo Switch Online membership prices only.

-- Some markets do not publicly expose every duration.
-When that happens, Subscription Land keeps the comparison limited to the memberships Nintendo actually lists on that local membership page.
+- Some markets do not include every duration.
+When that happens, Subscription Land keeps the comparison limited to the memberships that can be matched cleanly.

 - Expansion Pack pricing is tracked as its own set of plans because it includes a different feature bundle from the standard Nintendo Switch Online membership.